ob-yekt/simpleskills/README.md

 1. **Mining**: Break stone and ores to level up and unlock better tools.
 2. **Woodcutting**: Chop trees to become a lumberjack legend.
 3. **Excavating**: Shovel dirt, sand, and gravel to dig your way to greatness.
-4. **Farming**: Till soil, compost, and harvest crops to feed your empire.
+4. **Farming**: Till soil, compost, shear/feed/breed animals, and harvest crops to feed your empire.
 5. **Fishing**: Reel in fish, treasures, and XP with faster and increasingly better catches as you level.
 6. **Defense**: Take hits in armor to equip improved gear.
 7. **Slaying**: Slay mobs with melee weapons to become a feared warrior.